ozdemirht/generative-ai/RAG0/Readme.md

 A Study-Buddy could tune into the student’s learning styles (visual learner, auditory learner (by listening), read/write learners, kinesthetic learners (by doing)) for this class.

+**Patent-Assistant**: An important step in patent application preparation is to find existing patents and patent applications.
+Some large companies have specialized teams to help with these searches and verify the probability of success.
+Members of these teams are trained and developed skills to conduct these searches efficiently and evaluate each finding against the application in preparation.
+A Patent-Assistant based on LLM can support search as well as comparative analysis by using the claims.
+Furthermore, a Patent-Assistant could help to identify **whitespaces** in intellectual property landscape.

 **Course-Selection-Assistant**: High school students start to face the course selection process (preparation for next level of education).
 The high school policy manual(Student Handbook) explains all the rules about the graduation such as mandatory courses/tracks, number of credits, mandatory exams.
 The school courses document (program of studies) explains the available courses and dependencies between these courses if any.